Particle allows devices to expose custom functions through their Cloud so they can be triggered with an API call. With Particle.function

 Ubidots account, paid or trial.

-In order to use Particle Action from Ubidots’ Events engine, it is necessary to first generate a Particle token that allows interacting with their API.
-This is only possible using Particle’s CLI.
+In order to trigger Particle functions from Ubidots' Events engine, it's first necessary to generate a Particle token that allows interacting with their API.
+This is only possible using Particle's CLI.

-NOTE: If you haven’t installed it yet, follow the steps here according to your OS.
+NOTE: If you haven’t installed it yet, follow the steps found here, according to your OS.

 Step 1: Open a terminal and run the command particle login